jpgeib/jpgeib-portfolio/README.md

 ![](client/src/assets/images/webdev-tech-skills.png)

 * The Adobe Creative Cloud section will also be actively updated over time.
-Clients/employers can click on an icon to download a zip file containing all examples of my work for the corresponding application.
+Clients/employers can click on an icon to download a zip file containing all examples of my work for each corresponding application.

 ![](client/src/assets/images/adobe-portfolio.png)